finos/rune-dsl/documentation/documentation.rst

 Purpose
 """""""

 *Synonym* is the baseline building block to map a model expressed in the Rosetta DSL to alternative data representations, whether those are open standards or proprietary.
-Synonyms can be complemented by relevant mapping logic when the relationship is not a one-to-one or is conditional.
+Synonyms can be complemented by mapping logic when the relationship is not a one-to-one or is conditional.

 Synonyms are specified at the attribute level for a data type.
 Synonyms can also be associated to enumerations and are specified at the enumeration value level.
 Mappings are typically implemented by traversing the model tree down, so knowledge of the context of an attribute (i.e. the type in which it is used) determines what it should map to.
 Knowledge about the upper-level type would be lost if synonyms were implemented at the class level.